isomerpages/csc-odex/pages/Useful Links.md

 		<td>
 			<h5>ODEx Community Telegram Channel</h5>
 		<br>The ODEx Community welcomes all OD practitioners and members who are interested to be a part of organisational development efforts in their agencies.
-			<br><br>Join us <a href="https://go.gov.sg/odexcommunity">here</a>, where members of the community share resources, reflections and support each others' growth and challenges
+			<br><br>Join us <a href="https://go.gov.sg/odexcommunity">here</a>, where members of the community share resources, reflections and support each others' growth and challenges.
 		</td>
 </tr>